 We love how many families are familiar with teachers from our community!
 Our school places the highest emphasis on matching teachers and students.
 To do this, we consider a host of complex variables, including the teacher’s experience, knowledge of the age group, growth mindset, and more.
 We do not take teacher requests.
 We absolutely welcome and invite you to share information about your child, their disposition, and the best potential variables that will lead to a good match.

-If there is sufficient interest, we hope to offer extended hours at the RJWECC in Potomac, Maryland, opening at 8:30 am and ending the day at 5:30 pm.
+We plan to offer extended hours at the RJWECC in Potomac, Maryland, opening at 8:00 am and ending the day at 5:30 pm.
 In following the latest regulations and guidelines, we will know if this is possible as we near the start of the school year.
 If you are interested in before- or after-care, we encourage you to indicate your preferences when you register so we can plan accordingly.

 Read More >

 © 2022 Washington Hebrew Congregation.
 All Rights Reserved.

 Back to Top